 Food Businesses and Permits

 All facilities providing food to the public in the Municipality of Anchorage must have a food permit.
-This includes grocery stores, restaurants, warehouses, temporary food booths, catering, mobile food vendors and food carts, and cottage food vendors.
+This includes grocery stores, restaurants, warehouses, temporary food booths, catering, mobile food vendors, and food carts.
 Permits and inspections within the Municipality of Anchorage are handled by the Anchorage Food Safety and Sanitation Program (FSS).

 Food Permit Applications: